CertainRisk/Microsoft-Intune/README.md

 - **Microsoft Defender Integration:** Seamlessly integrate with Microsoft Defender for Endpoint for enhanced security tasks and detailed remediation steps.
 - **Configuration Manager Integration:** In a co-managed scenario, link Configuration Manager with Microsoft Defender for Endpoint for advanced threat detection, investigation, and response.

+# Analyzing and Resolving Compliance Issues with Microsoft Intune

+## Intune Tenant Status Page

+A tenant is an instance of Microsoft Entra ID that an organization receives when it signs up for Microsoft Intune.
+This page provides a summary of your tenant's information, including location, name, MDM authority, and a tenant service release number linking to a page with new updates.

+Under the **Service Health and Message Center** tab, you can view active incidents and advisories that may impact your tenant, as well as news about planned changes.

+## Troubleshooting + Support Page

+This page allows help desk operators and admins to view information for addressing user help requests.
+Organizations with a help desk role can assign the Help desk operator role to a group of users.

+The **Troubleshoot** pane displays user-enrollment issues, providing details about the issues and steps for remediation.
+To assist help desk operators, they only need to enter the user's name, and Intune provides useful data to resolve tier-1 issues, including:
+- User Status
+- Assignments
+- Compliance issues
+- Unresponsive device
+- Devices not receiving VPN or Wi-Fi settings
+- App installation failure

+## Intune Reports

+Microsoft Intune reports offer the flexibility to proactively monitor activity and the health of endpoints across the organization.
+Report types are organized into three categories:

+- **Operational**: Provides timely and specific data for quick actions.

+- **Organizational**: Offers a broader summary of the overall situation, such as the state of device management.

+- **Historical**: Shows patterns and trends over time, allowing for the planning of long-term developments.

+- **Specialist**: Enables admins to create custom reports using raw data, providing flexibility and granular customization capabilities.

+The reporting framework ensures a consistent and comprehensive reporting experience, including the following functionalities:

+- **Search and Sort**: Easily search and sort across any column, regardless of the dataset size.

+- **Data Paging**: Efficiently scan data based on paging, jumping pages or page-by-page.

+- **Performance**: Quickly generate and view reports created from large tenants.

+- **Export**: Export reporting data generated from large tenants.

+## Enhancing User Experience with Power of Endpoint Analytics

+End users often face disruptions, including lengthy boot times, attributed to legacy hardware, suboptimal software configurations, and changes.
+IT's limited visibility into these issues relies on slow, costly support channels.
+This not only burdens IT but impacts information workers' productivity, affecting the organization's bottom line.

+**Endpoint analytics** aims to boost user productivity and cut IT-support costs by providing insights into the user experience.
+It enables proactive support, optimizing end-user experiences, and detecting regressions from configuration changes.

+Key Focus Areas:
+1. **Recommended Software**: Suggestions for an enhanced user experience.
+2. **Proactive Remediation Scripting**: Address common support issues before users notice.
+3. **Start-up Performance**: Streamline the power-on to productivity process, minimizing boot and sign-in delays.

+## Connector Status

+Connectors are connections that are configured to external services such as Apple Volume Purchase program or Windows Autopilot.
+Connectors can also be certificates or credentials that are required to connect to external unmanaged services.
+Connector Status is based on the last successfull synchronization.

+Unhealthy Connectors show at the top of the list, next are those with warnings and then the healthy connectors and lastly those that have not yet been enabled.